STB3/vitotronic_interface/README.md

 - added the interval for 1-wire measurement to the setup page

 ## Flashing the firmware
-1. Install the Arduino IDE plus the 8266 package following the [instructions](https://github.com/esp8266/Arduino#installing-with-boards-manager)
+1. Install the Arduino IDE plus the 8266 package following these [instructions](https://github.com/esp8266/Arduino#installing-with-boards-manager)
 2. Open, compile and upload the *vitotronic_interface.ino* sketch to your ESP8266

 **or**